CP1401/Practicals/prac_01/README.md

 Notice how the repeated section is indented.
 We keep doing this "while still hungry" (or "until not hungry").
 Notice how the last line is not indented.
 We know we only do the dishes when we've finished eating (repeating).

+**Write an algorithm** to instruct someone to paint a wall.
+They need to get a paintbrush and open the paint tin.
+Then they need to dip the brush in the tin and wipe it on the wall repeatedly until the wall is fully covered in paint.
+When they're finished, they should watch the paint dry.

+We are not going to turn this into code, so just write simple instructions like you might say to a person or robotic assistant.
+Our focus is on understanding the structure of pseudocode, including indenting.

 ## Problem Decomposition